ultra-azu/Task_Module/README.md

 UUV Control Services:

-- GoTo.srv: Takes a uuv_control_msgs/Waypoint,a float64 max_forward_speed and a string interpolator.

-- Hold.srv: A void functions that returns a boolean "success"
+- InitWayPoint

+- From Files

+- Hold.srv

 ## More Description about the Services.

 The services are defined in the uuv_simulator_package.
 In here is where is defined all the control system of the submarine.
-For our case thementioned services are defined in this [file](https://github.com/uuvsimulator/uuv_simulator/blob/master/uuv_control/uuv_trajectory_control/src/uuv_control_interfaces/dp_controller_local_planner.py).
+For our case the mentioned services are defined in this [file](https://github.com/uuvsimulator/uuv_simulator/blob/master/uuv_control/uuv_trajectory_control/src/uuv_control_interfaces/dp_controller_local_planner.py).

 ### Run the Task Module with the simulation

-In order to use it with the simulation you will need
+In order to use it with the simulation you will need to run the Dockerfile.

+TODO: Currently our implementation on Hydrus in the uuv simulator is under development but meanwhile we can use the RexRov2 simulation